hannahdesmond/mastery-curriculum/chapter4/README.md

 > **Naming** is the process of **assigning variables** to objects.

 In [module 3](./3_messages_and_interfaces.md), we found out that we could instruct objects to do things using **messages**.
+Objects might require **arguments** to be able to answer a message.
 We learned that the list of messages we can send to an object is called its **interface**.
 We saw that you could make a good guess at what an object was, based on the **methods** defined on its interface.
+We also saw that you can **chain** messages, thanks to **referential transparency**.

 > **Messages** call **methods** on an object's **interface**.

-So far, we've mostly been working with one type of object: numbers.
+So far, we've mostly been working with two types of object: integers and floats.
 They're all pre-created at the point the program world starts up.
 This module will ask:

 * what other objects exist in this world?
 * what are they for?